KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 + Read and find it manually or,
 + Utilize available plugins.

 If you are using Olly Debugger there are some plugins that can help with this, such as <a href="http://www.openrce.org/downloads/details/211/APIFinder" target="_blank">APIFinder</a> by Tomisslav Pericin.
-There are plugins available for other debuggers, you will need do a google search.
+There are plugins available for other debuggers, you will need to do a google search.
 For example debuggerName API finder/set breakpoint.

  If we search the disassembled CrackMe executable for calls to <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa363858(v=vs.85).aspx" target="_blank">CreateFile</a> function.
 We come up with a call to the "CreateFileA" instead of "CreateFile".
 The "CreateFileA" is the American National Standards Institute(ANSI) version of "CreateFile", which is a standard for the character encoding system.
 The characters encoded using ANSI standard are 1 byte long compared to the 2 bytes long Unicode encoded characters.
 Meaning the ANSI standard has a maximum characterset of 255 characters while the UNICODE standard has a maximum characterset of 65,536 characters <a href="https://ehsanakhgari.org/article/visual-c/2008-06-21/unicode" target="_blank"> (Akhgari,  2008)</a>.
 The Win32 API documentation for "CreateFileA" states that it "Creates or opens a file...(and) The function returns a handle that can be used to access the file...".
 The call to "CreateFileA" function is made accordingly (in the red box):